WRSU-FM

 WRSU-FM (88.7 FM) is a non-commercial college radio station serving the greater Central New Jersey area, broadcasting from the campus of Rutgers University in New Brunswick, New Jersey.
-It is a student and faculty-run radio station with Rutgers faculty member Mike Pavlichko serving as its Broadcast Administrator.
-WRSU broadcasts on FM and streams all of its programming online.
+It is a student-run radio station, with alum Mike Pavlichko serving as faculty advisor.

 Programming

 WRSU currently operates mostly on free-form programming.
-Shows do not have to fit a certain style on a normal broadcast schedule with DJ's creating their own playlists.
-Genres of music that the station broadcasts includes various forms of rock, including indie, alternative and metal.
-The station also broadcasts electronic, rap/hip-hop, and other diverse genres of music.
+Shows do not have to fit a certain style with DJs creating their own playlists.
+Genres of music that the station features include indie rock, alternative rock and heavy metal music.
+The station also broadcasts electronic music, rap/hip-hop, and other diverse genres of music.
 There is an eclectic level of diversity in WRSU's specialty programming, and many shows focus on one particular brand of music and are broadcast weekly.
 The station commits its Sunday programming schedule to members of the diverse New Brunswick community.

+The station helps select and present live local bands and musicians on stage at the annual Rutgers Day festival.